ToastedBready/MeowTool/README.md

-# 🛠️ MeowTool V2  🛠️
+# 🛠️ MeowTool V1  🛠️

-Welcome to **Toast's Tools**, a collection of tools designed to make life easier (or maybe a little more chaotic)!
+Welcome to **MeowTool**, a collection of tools designed to make life easier (or maybe a little more chaotic)!

 ---